adamdubsky/github-setup/tar.example/README.md

 ```console
 $ tar cvf archive.tar *.md *.cc *.h
 ```
+* c - means creating an archive
+* v - means "verbose" mode, printing out the filenames as the files are processed
+* f - means the next command line parameter is the name of the archive file.

 To zip archive while creating it

 ```console
 $ tar czvf archive.tar.gz *.md *.cc *.h
 ```
+* z - means using compression.

 To zip archive after creating it without `z` option.